Gianmaria Bruni: GP2 Series

 In 2005, Bruni competed in the GP2 Series, the single-seater Championship which is part of the Formula 1 support package and which is intended to be its feeder series.
 He won the first race at Barcelona and took second at Monaco, driving for Coloni.
-The Italian left the team in September before the Monza weekend.
+Bruni left the team in September before the Monza weekend.
 Joining up with Durango, he started on pole position at Spa-Francorchamps and finished tenth in the Drivers' Classification.

 In 2006, Bruni competed again in the GP2 Series, this time with the new Trident Racing squad.
 He scored two victories, the first at Imola and the second at Hockenheim.
 At the end of the season, he was seventh in the Drivers' Classification.

 GT competitions

 Bruni driving in the 2018 6 Hours of Silverstone.

-For 2007, he switched to sports car racing as he joined the FIA GT Championship with Team AF Corse Motorole in a Ferrari 430 GT3.
-He and his teammate Stéphane Ortelli finished the season 2nd in the GT2 class with 3 wins.
+For 2007, Bruni switched to sports car racing as he joined the FIA GT Championship with Team AF Corse Motorole in a Ferrari 430 GT3.
+He and his teammate Stéphane Ortelli finished the season second in the GT2 class with three wins.

 After competing in the American Le Mans Series for Risi Competizione, Bruni shifted focus to Europe for 2011, teaming with Giancarlo Fisichella in an AF Corse Ferrari F458 Italia, winning the driver's and team's championship in the LM GTE Pro class of the Le Mans Series and helping win the team's championship in the Intercontinental Le Mans Cup.
-Bruni finished 2nd at the Le Mans 24hrs and won the Petit Le Mans.
+Bruni finished second at the Le Mans 24hrs and won the Petit Le Mans.

 At the 2012 12 Hours of Sebring, Bruni disqualified his car by attempting to shunt off the BMW M3 GT of Joey Hand on the last lap to help the sister car of Olivier Beretta to win the overall grand touring classification, though the BMW was in a different class and the car would not have classified anyway because it did not make 70% of the race leader's distance.

 In the 80th edition of the 24 Hours of Le Mans in 2012, Bruni and the AF Corse Team scored first place in the GTE-Pro class along with his co-drivers Toni Vilander and Giancarlo Fisichella; their Ferrari 458 Italia covered a total of 336 laps (2,845.53 miles) of the Circuit de la Sarthe.

 Bruni scored three wins and two second places at the 2013 FIA World Endurance Championship, so he won the GTE-Pro teams trophy and the GTE drivers and manufacturers cups.

-In February 2017, Ferrari and Gianmaria Bruni announced that, by mutual consent, they had early terminated their relationship.
-After a collaboration that started in 2007, Bruni will leave Ferrari at the end of June of that year.
-Bruni signed a contract with Porsche.
+In February 2017, Ferrari and Bruni announced that, by mutual consent, they had early terminated their relationship.
+After a collaboration that started in 2007, Bruni would leave Ferrari at the end of June of that year.
+He then signed a contract with Porsche.

-As a result of the contract termination settlement, he sat out the first half of the 2017 racing season, making his Porsche debut in July at Watkins Glen.
+As a result of the contract termination settlement, Bruni sat out the first half of the 2017 racing season, making his Porsche debut in July at Watkins Glen.
 In 2018, he raced for Porsche in the WEC, replacing Frédéric Makowiecki.